engageintellect/spatz/README.md

 ### Theming and Styling

 The app comes pre-loaded with all of the standard themes from DaisyUI.
 You can also create your own [here](https://daisyui.com/docs/themes/#-4)

+## Contributing to spatz

+Contributions are welcomed, and appreciated.
+If you have a feature request, please add it as an issue or make a pull request.